 The first thing you need to know is that memory is organized into cells.
 Each of these cells is identified with a number.

 When we create a variable like A or B, the program takes this as an alias for memory addresses.
-Internally, the computer sees neither your aliases A nor B. It translates them to, for example, 0x17 and 0x21 (or whatever applies).
+Internally, the computer doesn’t see your aliases A or B. It translates them to, for example, 0x17 and 0x21 (or whatever they happen to be).
 And it only works with that.

-When working with value type variables, these memory cells will hold the value of your variable.
+When working with variables of value type, into these memory slots it will put the value of your variable.
 In our example, 10.
-But they are two independent cells.
+But they are two independent slots.
 If I put 20 in one, the other is not affected.

-When you have reference type variables, you also have two cells for your variables.
-But instead of having the value, this time they hold the memory address where the “real” data is.
+When you have variables of reference type, you also have two slots for your variables.
+But, instead of having the value, this time they have the memory address where the “real” data is.

-In our example, let’s say we have a ARRAY.
+In our example, let’s say we have an ARRAY.
 The computer has created this array at position 0x30.
 Our variables A and B have this position as their value.

 On the other hand, your programming language knows how to handle both types.
 When accessing:

-• value type: It knows that the value is available at whatever address
+- value type: It knows the value is available at whatever address

-• reference type: It knows that it is a memory address and that it has to “jump” to get to the data
+- reference type: It knows it’s a memory address, and that it has to “jump” to the data

-That operation of “jumping” that it has to do with reference types to reach the real data is called indirection.
+That operation of “jumping” that it has to do with reference types to get to the real data is called indirection.

-In principle, this is the reason why accessing a reference type variable is a little slower than value types.
-But it is so common and so optimized that the difference is usually minimal or even nonexistent.
+In principle, this is the reason why accessing a reference type variable is a bit slower than value types.
+But it is so common and so optimized that the difference is usually minimal or even non-existent.
 But it’s there.

 On the contrary, reference types are much faster to copy or move.
-This is because you are not actually copying the data; you are only copying the memory address.
-Which generally takes up a few bytes.
-While the actual data can be… as large as your computer’s memory allows.
+This is because you don’t actually copy the data, you only copy the memory address.
+Which, in general, occupies a few bytes.
+While the real data can be… well, as big as your computer’s memory allows.